matldupont/react-ottawa-gatsby/src/slides.md

 # Server Side Rendered React

 ---
+- Static HTML and CSS that hydrates to a full featured React app

 - Real content on First Paint

-- SEO
+- SEO (Googlebot is busy, throw it a bone here)

+- Open Graph Protocol

 - Edge of the cloud

 - Scalable

 - SSR, but Serverless!

-- Hydrates to a full featured React app

 ---